Security Management Magazine

 Private Investigators Career

 Q..
 Would I make a

-Basically the field of private investigation is so vast and diverse,
+Basically the field of private investigation is so vast and diverse, from the

-people skills, like interviewing witnesses, that there is a need for virtually all types of skills
+interviewing witnesses, that there is a need for virtually all types of skills

 and people.
 Probably the most necessary attribute is the deepest desire to get

 at the truth.
 An almost dog like tenacity, hence, the symbol of the hound dog

 with the magnifying glass used so often in private investigation.
 So, if you

 like to follow every thread, dig out every clue and solve puzzles then you would

 be a good investigator.
 The one other thing that was common among all of our

 investigators was the deep desire to help people and fulfill their clients

 Q. What does the job of a professional investigators involve?

 Professional Investigators employ techniques such as public record searches for

-to gain information, gather evidence and verify
+to gain information, gather evidence and verify facts about individuals, events

-assistance in civil liability and personal injury
+or companies.
+They may provide assistance in civil liability and personal injury

 cases, insurance claims and fraud, child custody cases, premarital screening and

 martial infidelity.
 Some Private Investigative firms offer executive and

 celebrity protection and some serve court papers.

 Background & TrainingMany people are of the opinion that most PI's are

 former police officers or government law enforcement agents.
 The fact is, the

 majority of Professional Investigators have little or no training or experience

 in those fields.
 Almost anyone, man or woman, no matter his or her age,

 background or experience (with the exception of convicted felons, of course),

 can become a Professional Investigator.

 Q. What training will I need to become a private investigator?

 While there are no academic requirements for this field, a two-year associate‚Äôs

 program or a four-year bachelor's program in a criminal justice-related area is

 firms offer a variety of services requiring their Investigators to have a

 broad base of knowledge in several areas.

 Many Private Investigator schools offer classes in specialized subjects

 such as insurance and criminal investigations.
 These subjects are also offered

 by community collages.
-Seminars designed to enhance investigative skills and specialties are conducted
+Seminars designed to enhance investigative skills and

-throughout their career.
+courses and seminars throughout their career.

 The best training is on-the-job-training under an experienced investigator.
 The

 trick is convincing the Private Investigative firm that you know enough to make

 it worth their while to hire you.
 Get started with a good well-rounded course

 "Secrets of Top Private Eyes."
 More information available from the

 Department of Labor